 - Indian Geography

 The first two sections form a part of Paper I and Indian Geography forms a part of Paper II.
 When you prepare, try to link paper I and paper II.
 Topics like population, regional development, climatology, settlement geography and so on can be used for both papers.
-Examples from one section can be used to make your answers of the other section more relevant.
+Examples from one section can be used to make your answers for the other section more relevant.

 Geography Books for UPSC